Nexis is Introduced 1980

 In January 1983 Mitch Kapor's Lotus Development Corporation of Cambridge, Massachusetts released Lotus 1-2-3.
 An integrated spreadsheet, graphics package, and database manager, it became the first "killer app" for the PC.
 In 1983 sales of 1-2-3 reached $54,000,000, making Lotus the largest independent software vendor in the world.

-A short story by American novelist, short story writer, screenwriter, columnist, actor, television producer, film director Stephen King published in Playboy Magazine under the title of "The Word Processor" may be the earliest fictional treatment of word processing by a prominent literary author.
+A short story by American novelist, short story writer, screenwriter, columnist, actor, television producer, film director Stephen King published in the January 1983 issue of Playboy Magazine, under the title of "The Word Processor", may be the earliest fictional treatment of word processing by a prominent literary author.
 This story, which King wrote on a Wang dedicated word processing microcomputer known as the Wang System 5, was later retitled "Word Processor of the Gods."

 "In 1972, the United States Senate gave its unanimous advice and consent to the 1970 UNESCO Convention.
 However, because the Convention did not have a basis in U.S. law, special legislation was required to allow the U.S. to implement it.
 In 1982, Congress passed the Convention on Cultural Property Implementation Act (the "Act"), and President Ronald Reagan signed it into law in January 1983.
 The Act enables the U.S. government to implement Articles 7(b)(1) and 9 of the Convention.
 (See the Act as Public Law 97-446 (PDF); or as 19 U.S.C.
 2601 et seq.
 (PDF))